Most recently updated on November 30, 2022

 Petaluma has a number of historic buildings and they have been used for a number of movies, including American Graffiti, Peggy Sue Got Married and Pleasantville.
-The city holds an American Graffiti Salute in May, although this year’s event was cancelled due to COVID-19 safety protocols.
+The city holds an American Graffiti Salute in May.

 The city was the site of the World Wrist Wrestling Championships from 1953 to 2003.
 The competition was started by newspaper columnist Bill Sobranes, who observed arm wrestling bouts at a local saloon.
 The championships were moved to Reno, Nevada, after Sobranes death.
 The event was so famous at one point that in some of the “Peanuts” comic strips in 1968, Charles Schulz had Snoopy heading to Petaluma to compete.
 A wrist wrestling statue was installed downtown in 1988.